 The transport of magnetized beams is intricate given the coupling between the two transverse degrees of freedom.
-Exploring the impact of various transformations on the preservation of these correlations is quintessential to insure the beam remained magnetized up to the cooling-section solenoid.
-Yet, in a high-energy electron cooler the beam is subjected to various transverse- and longitudinal-phase-space transformations.
+Exploring the impact of various transformations on the preservation of these correlations is quintessential to ensure the beam remained magnetized up to the cooling-section solenoid.
+Yet, in a high-energy electron cooler, the beam is subjected to various transverse- and longitudinal-phase-space transformations.
 The purpose of the present task is to explore experimentally the evolution of the beam’s magnetization as it undergoes manipulations similar to those foreseen in the EIC electron-cooling scheme.
 The experimental investigations will make extensive use of the FAST/IOTA facility available at Fermilab.
 Given the pulse format of the FAST injector (a bunch train consists of 3000 bunches distributed over 1 ms and the train are repeated at up to 5 Hz), our study will focus on the single-bunch dynamics.

 A 3.2-nC beam with magnetization consistent with the JLEIC electron cooling scheme was produced.
 The beam magnetization and eigen emittances were measured.
 These preliminary results are summarized in a NAPAC19 proceeding paper [[https://cdcvs.fnal.gov/redmine/attachments/55299/TUPLM20.pdf]].
 The measurements were performed in the 40-MeV injector (106-124) area.

 Our next goal is to fully characterize the beam with improved diagnostics and a better laser transverse uniformity.
 The measurement of eigen emittances as a function of solenoid strength and possibly laser spot size will be attempted for the nominal 3.2-nC bunch charge.